Suzan-Dev/Vlog/README.md

 # Vlog - A Blogging Application

-I made this blog app as my interview task for [Ekbana](https://ekbana.com/). so, I only done limited features that I was asked to do.
+I made this blog app as my interview task for [Ekbana](https://ekbana.com/). so, I only done limited features that I was asked to do within **3 days**.

 ## Technologies Used